Adroiti/docs-for-code-review-tools/Detekt/CollapsibleIfStatements.md

 ## Description

-This rule detects `if` statements which can be collapsed.
-This can reduce nesting and help improve readability.
+Reported `if` statement can be collapsed - this can reduce nesting and help improve readability.
 However it should be carefully considered if merging the if statements actually does improve readability or if it hides some edge-cases from the reader.

 Example of **incorrect** code: